LeoVacher/LeoVacher.github.io/_pages/publications.md

 ### Moments and foregrounds

-- **Vacher, L.**, Alessandro Carones, Jonathan Aumont, Jens Chluba, Nicoletta Krachmalnicoff, Claudio Ranucci, Mathieu Remazeilles, and Arianna Rizzieri.
+- **Vacher, L.**, A. Carones, J. Aumont, Jens Chluba, N.
+Krachmalnicoff, C. Ranucci, M. Remazeilles, and A.
+Rizzieri.
 2024. “<span class="nocase">How bad could it be?
 Modelling the 3D complexity of the polarised dust signal using moment expansion</span>,” Submitted to A$\&$A . <https://arxiv.org/abs/2411.11649>.